Ir1d/image-processing-datasets/README.md

 ## Dehazing

+> Waterloo IVC Dehazed Image Database

+Kede Ma, Wentao Liu and Zhou Wang, "Perceptual evaluation of single image dehazing algorithms," IEEE International Conference on Image Processing, Sept.
+2015

+The dataset consists of 25 hazy images covering diverse outdoor scenes and indoor static objects.
+22 images of outdoor scenes are captured in the real world and are degraded by haze to different extents, while the hazes of the other 3 indoor images are simulated homogenously.
+Then 8 dehazing algorithms proposed between 2009 and 2014 are selected to produce 8 different dehazed images for each of the 25 hazy images to form 25 image sets, each of which includes 9 images of the same content (1 hazy, 8 dehazed).
+In the subjective test, 24 subjects were showed 9 images of one image set at the same time on a display, and were asked to give scores according to perceptual qualities of these images.

 > Vision enhancement in homogeneous and heterogeneous fog

 FRIDA dataset designed for Advanced Driver Assistance Systems (ADAS) that is a synthetic image database (computer graphics generated scenes) with 66 roads synthesized scenes.